GURSV/GURSV/README.md

 # 💫 About Me:
 I'm pursuing computer science engineering from CCET, Chandigarh.
-My intrigue <br>lies in AI, web development, and the fascination of analyzing data.
+My intrigue <br>lies in Machine Learning, Web, and the fascination of analyzing data.
 Eager to <br>learn new concepts!

 ## 🌐 Socials: